Victorian Legislative Assembly

-The Victorian Legislative Assembly is the lower house of the bicameral Parliament of Victoria in Australia; the upper house being the Victorian Legislative Council.
+The Victorian Legislative Assembly is the state lower house of the bicameral Parliament of Victoria in Australia; the state upper house being the Victorian Legislative Council.
 Both houses sit at Parliament House in Spring Street, Melbourne.
+The main colour used for the upholstery and carpets furnishing the Chamber of the Legislative Assembly is green.

 The presiding officer of the Legislative Assembly is the Speaker.
 There are presently 88 members of the Legislative Assembly elected from single-member divisions.

 History

 Victoria was proclaimed a Colony on 1 July 1851 separating from the Colony of New South Wales by an act of the British Parliament.
 The Legislative Assembly was created on 13 March 1856 with the passing of the Victorian Electoral Bill, five years after the creation of the original unicameral Legislative Council.
 The Assembly first met on 21 November 1856, and consisted of sixty members representing thirty-seven multi and single-member electorates.
 On the Federation of Australia on 1 January 1901, the Parliament of Victoria continued except that the colony was now called a state.

 In 1917, the Nationalist government in Victoria introduced compulsory preferential voting before the 1917 state election.
 This enabled the factions in the party to field competing candidates without splitting the vote by keeping preferences within the party.